On-Demand Streaming App Development: How to Build a Mobile or Web Application

 - Offer 24/7 phone customer support for an emergency.

-- Provide a list of contacts (email, various phone numbers, messengers like Whatsapp, etc).
+- Provide contact information (email, various phone numbers, messengers like Whatsapp, etc).

 So now you’re all set and ready to start the development process with your partners.

-One thing we wanted to highlight once again is that don’t be confused by the fact that the most popular streaming services are the ones that broadcast movies like Netflix or HBO, or music like Spotify or iMusic.
+One thing we wanted to highlight once again is that you shouldn't be confused by the fact that the most popular streaming services are the ones that either broadcast movies like Netflix and HBO, or ones for music like Spotify and iMusic.

 There are many more fields and companies that can and use streaming services than some people might think.

-So if you’ve been wanting to develop a streaming solution for your business but weren’t sure that it’s possible, don’t doubt — you most likely can.
+So, if you’ve been wanting to develop a streaming solution for your business but weren’t sure that it would be possible, you shouldn't doubt —it most likely is.

-To sum up, why don’t we briefly summarize what steps you should take to build a streaming solution.
+To sum up everything we’ve talked about, why don’t we briefly summarize what steps you should take to build a streaming solution.

-- Look through all monetization models and decide what best fits you.
+- Look through all of the monetization models and decide what best fits you.

 - Educate yourself on how to make the service secure.